-Jackie Nespral is an American television anchor for WTVJ-TV, the NBC owned and operated station in Miami.
+Jackie Nespral is an American television anchor for WTVJ-TV, the NBC-owned and -operated station in Miami.
 Nespral grew up in the Little Havana area of Miami, attended St. Brendan High School and graduated in the class of 1984.
-Nespral began her entertainment and television career as a college student at the University of Miami, where she was elected Orange Bowl Queen in Miami in 1985 and 1986 and was also inducted into UM’s Iron Arrow Honor Society.
-She graduated from the University of Miami with degrees in psychology and communications.
-Following her graduation from the University of Miami, Nespral went on to complete a degree in print and broadcast journalism at FIU.
+Nespral began her entertainment and television career as a college student at the University of Miami.
+Following her graduation from UM, Nespral went on to complete a degree in print and broadcast journalism at FIU.

 Manual Garcia ’90 is the editor for the Naples Daily News and a Pulitzer Prize winner.

-Raul de Quesada ’74 is an award-winning executive with experience in the Latin American and U.S. Hispanic markets, de Quesada is currently Senior Vice President for Hispanic Networks and Assistant General Manager, FOX Deportes.
+Raul de Quesada ’74 is an award-winning executive with experience in the Latin American and U.S. Hispanic markets.
+De Quesada is currently senior vice president for Hispanic networks and assistant general manager at FOX Deportes.
 In this capacity, he has been instrumental in the growth and success of the Hispanic cable portfolio at FOX.
 FOX Deportes now reaches more than 18 million cable and satellite households in the United States.
-Raúl joined Fox Sports International in 1998 as Director of Marketing and Communications.
-Due to his professionalism, dedication and results-oriented strategies, he has risen to become one of the top Hispanic executives within the Fox Cable Television Networks.
+Raúl joined Fox Sports International in 1998 as director of marketing and communications and has risen to become one of the top Hispanic executives within the Fox Cable Television Networks.

-Steve Tello ’79 is a television executive with over 3 decades of experience working in television news and sports.
-He currently holds the position of Senior Vice President and General Manager of FOX Sports Florida, a unit of the Fox Entertainment Group.
-Steve Tello graduated from Florida International University with a BA degree in Journalism and Communications.
+Steve Tello ’79 is a television executive with more than 30 years of experience working in television news and sports.
+He currently holds the position of senior vice president and general manager of FOX Sports Florida, a unit of the Fox Entertainment Group.
+Steve Tello graduated from FIU with a bachelor's degree in journalism and communications.
 He returned to the school as an adjunct to teach television production and TV journalism and remained involved with the school while living in Miami.

-Carlos Álvarez ’74 is a Cuban American politician, and the former mayor of Miami-Dade County.
-He was first elected mayor in 2004, and re-elected in 2008.
+Carlos Álvarez ’74 is a Cuban American politician and the former mayor of Miami-Dade County.
+He was elected mayor in 2004 and re-elected in 2008.
 He graduated from the FBI National Academy in 1986 and served in the Miami-Dade Police Department becoming director in 1997 until the end of his tenure in 2004.

 Cecilia Maria Altonaga ’83 is a Florida United States district court judge.
-She is the first Cuban-American woman to be appointed as a federal judge in the U.S. She has been noted as a strong supporter of the FIU College of Law where she served as the keynote speaker in its 2004 Convocation.
+She is the first Cuban-American woman to be appointed as a federal judge in the U.S. She has been noted as a strong supporter of the FIU College of Law and served as the keynote speaker at its 2004 convocation.

-Ileana C. Ros-Lehtinen ’75 is the most senior Republican woman in the U.S. House, and was the first Republican woman from Florida elected to the House of Representatives.
-Additionally, upon her election she became the first Hispanic woman elected to the United States Congress.
+Ileana C. Ros-Lehtinen ’75 is the most senior Republican woman in the U.S. House of Representatives and was the first Republican woman from Florida elected to the House.
+Upon her election, she became the first Hispanic woman elected to U.S. Congress.
 She is also chairwoman of the House Foreign Affairs Committee.